Skip to main content

 Prerequisites

-• A role with deploy permission: owner or admin.
+• A role that can manage executors: owner or admin.

 1